totaldebug/atomic-calendar-revive/docs/configuration/entity.rst

  endTimeFilter        string         Only shows events between specific times _NOTE_ must be set with ``startTimeFilter`` format: ``'17:00'`` maxDaysToShow        integer        ``7`` Maximum number of days to show.
 Overrides main configuration maxDaysToShow for this calendar blocklist            string         ``null`` Case-insensitive regex to ignore events whose title matches.
-Matched against the original summary, even when ``titleReplace`` rewrites the display title blocklistLocation    string         ``null`` Simple case insensitive regex to ignore events that match location allowlist            string         ``null`` Case-insensitive regex to only show events whose title matches.
-Matched against the original summary allowlistLocation    string         ``null`` Simple case insensitive regex to only add events that match location showMultiDay         boolean        ``false`` Split multi-day events across all days name                 string         ``null`` Add a calendar name to be shown with event eventTitle           string         Where no event title exists, add this string instead, Will only add to this entity, can also be globally set color                string         ``null`` Default color for this calendar's event titles showDescription      boolean        Per-entity override of the global ``showDescription``.
+Matched against the original summary, even when ``titleReplace`` rewrites the display title blocklistLocation    string         ``null`` Case-insensitive regex to ignore events whose location matches allowlist            string         ``null`` Case-insensitive regex to only show events whose title matches.
+Matched against the original summary allowlistLocation    string         ``null`` Case-insensitive regex to only show events whose location matches showMultiDay         boolean        ``false`` Split multi-day events across all days name                 string         ``null`` Add a calendar name to be shown with event eventTitle           string         Where no event title exists, add this string instead.
+Only applies to this entity; can also be set globally color                string         ``null`` Default color for this calendar's event titles showDescription      boolean        Per-entity override of the global ``showDescription``.
 Useful to show descriptions for some calendars (e.g. kids) and hide them for others showHours            boolean        Per-entity override of the global ``showHours``.
 Useful for public iCal feeds (e.g. holidays) where times are not meaningful